-There are 357 holders of ordinary shares.
+There are 345 holders of ordinary shares.
 Each shareholder is entitled to one vote per share held.
-On a show of hands every shareholder of ordinary shares present at a meeting in person or by proxy, is entitled to one vote, and upon a poll each share is entitled to one vote.
+Every shareholder of ordinary shares present at a meeting in person or by proxy, is entitled to one vote, and upon a poll each share is entitled to one vote.